Get Your Safety Plan in Place

 - Identify safe people and safe places.
 Consider the Alexandra House shelter and legal advocacy programs to help with your safety.
 Think of people that would let you stay with them or watch your children for you if needed.

-For more information or to set up an appointment, please call 763-576-9999 during regular business hours.
+For more information or to schedule an appointment, call 763-576-9999 during regular business hours.